-BVI funds, recognized or registered under SIBA, are generally required to appoint the following functionaries:
+BVI funds, recognised or registered under the SIBA, are generally required to appoint the following functionaries:

 Licensed under SIBA

 In order to manage mutual funds or private investment funds under the SIBA, a legal entity has to obtain the appropriate license.
-Under this regime, each director, shareholder (holding a significant interest of 10%) and officer of the person seeking a license must satisfy the FSC’s fit and proper criteria.
+Under this regime, each director, shareholder (holding a significant interest of 10% or more) and officer of the person seeking a license must satisfy the FSC’s ‘fit and proper’ criteria.
 The application also requires a detailed business plan.
-Multiple ongoing requirements are in place, such as the appointment of an anti-money laundering reporting officer and compliance officer, appropriate compliance systems and controls, the preparation of financial statements in accordance with certain accounting standards and the appointment of an authorized representative.
+Multiple ongoing requirements are in place, such as the appointment of an anti-money laundering reporting officer and compliance officer, appropriate compliance systems and controls, the preparation of financial statements in accordance with certain accounting standards and the appointment of an authorised representative.

 Approved under AMR

-The AMR offers a lighter regulation and licensing process whereby the manager may carry on business 7 days after submitting the application form to the FSC, without having to await the outcome.
-After being approved under the AMR, an investment manager may serve an unlimited number of private, professional, incubator or approved funds, being restricted only by the amount of aggregated assets under management, which for open-ended funds cannot exceed USD 400 million, while for closed-end funds, the threshold of aggregate assets is USD 1 billion.
-An approved manager may also manage funds domiciled outside of the BVI, provided these funds will meet similar criteria as private, professional, and incubator or approved funds.
+The AMR offers a lighter regulation and licensing process whereby the manager may carry on business 7 days after submitting the application to the FSC, without having to await the outcome.
+After being approved under the AMR, an approved manager may serve an unlimited number of private, professional, incubator, approved or private investment funds, being restricted only by the amount of aggregate assets under management.
+For open-end funds, the aggregate assets cannot exceed USD 400 million, while for closed-end funds, the threshold of aggregate assets is USD 1 billion.
+An approved manager may also manage funds domiciled outside of the BVI, provided that these funds have similar characteristics as private, professional, incubator, approved or private investment funds.

 With the exception of incubator funds, all BVI funds must appoint an administrator.
-The administrator will typically oversee the day-to-day operations of the fund, calculate and determine the net asset value of the fund, process subscriptions and redemptions of the fund, act as the registrar and transfer agent, keep various records of the fund and undertake anti-money laundering procedures on behalf of the fund.
-There is no requirement for the administrator to be based in the BVI.
+The administrator will typically be responsible for the day-to-day operations of the fund, calculate and determine the net asset value of the fund, process subscriptions and redemptions of the fund, act as the fund’s registrar and transfer agent, keep various records of the fund and undertake anti-money laundering procedures on behalf of the fund.
+There is no requirement for the administrator to be domiciled in the BVI.

-All public, private and professional funds are required to appoint, and at all times have, an auditor for the purposes of auditing their financial statements.
-They are required to submit, in electronic format, a final copy of their audited financial statements to the FSC within six months of the end of each financial year (an extension or exemption may be granted under certain conditions).
+Public, private, professional and private investment funds are required to appoint, and at all times have, an auditor for the purpose of auditing their financial statements.
+They are required to submit, in electronic format, their audited financial statements to the FSC within six months of the end of each financial year (an extension or exemption may be granted under certain conditions).
 The auditor does not need to be based in the BVI and a local sign off is not required.
 Incubator and approved funds are required to submit annual financial statements to the FSC as well, however there is no requirement to have these audited.

-Public, private and professional funds are also required to file a Mutual Fund Annual Return within six months of the calendar year end (i.e. on or before June 30th).
-Incubator funds are required to file a semi-annual return on or before July 31 and January 31.
+Public, private and professional funds are also required to file an annual return on or before June 30.
+Incubator funds are required to file a semi-annual return on or before January 31 and July 31.
 Approved funds are required to file an annual return on or before January 31.
 Private investment funds are not required to file an annual return.

-All funds, whether recognized or registered, must appoint an authorized representative in the BVI.
-It functions as conduit between the fund and the FSC.
+All funds, whether recognised or registered, must appoint an authorised representative in the BVI.
+It functions as a conduit between the fund and the FSC.